BIPOC Support Resources

 Off-Campus BIPOC Support

 We understand that people of marginalized backgrounds have difficulty finding representation in the mental health services that they receive.
-To find support outside of the UP community, students are also welcomed to utilize the following off-campus resources.
+Students are also welcomed to utilize the following off-campus resources to find support beyond the UP community.

 Please note that the off-campus resources listed below are not affiliated with the University of Portland.
 If a link on this list is no longer functioning, please send an email to hcc@up.edu to let us know!